fralik/udiinformer/README.md

 ## What it does

-This is a small script that logins to UDI with your personal credentials, opens the very first application and checks if there is an error message presented on the page.
+This is a small script (`main.py`) that logins to UDI with your personal credentials, opens the very first application and checks if there is an error message presented on the page.
 If there is no error message, then the script will send a message and page screenshot to a Telegram bot.

+There is another script (`rebook.py`), which may be used to check newly available spots that are earlier than your booked appointment.
+This may be useful when you've booked time at UDI, but still would like to reschedule it to an earlier slot.
+Such slots open up from time to time when other people give up their time.

 ## Usage

+You will need to create your own Telegram Bot.
+It is very easy, see https://telegram.me/BotFather .

 1. Create python virtual environment.
 2. Clone the code `git clone https://github.com/fralik/udiinformer.git`.